9 – What NOT to do at weddings

 Some ideas may sound fun or appealing until you realise the real story behind that perfect photo opportunity.
 So if you’re considering one of the following, read why they should be avoided, and why I politely decline to include them in my ceremonies.

 In nature, doves mate for life and work together to raise their babies.
 They’re considered symbols of love and fidelity, as well as peace.
-Harming and killing them doesn’t honour a loved one, and it’s no way to begin a joyous new life together.
+Harming them is no way to begin a joyous new life together.

 Breeders mass-produce butterflies and post them to customers.
 They’re often flattened and sealed in envelopes or tiny boxes and then shipped over long distances.
 Many are crushed or die before they even reach their destination.